 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Rock Creek has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Rock Creek has few renters and college students.
 But the biggest reason it is quieter in Rock Creek than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Rock Creek may be for you.

-As is often the case in a small village, Rock Creek doesn't have a public transportation system that people use for their commute.
+Rock Creek is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Rock Creek in 2022 was $23,319, which is low income relative to Ohio and the nation.
 This equates to an annual income of $93,276 for a family of four.
 However, Rock Creek contains both very wealthy and poor people as well.